notionparallax/blog/_posts/2026-07-24-manufactured-incompetence.md

 _How to Do Nothing_ resists exactly the move your essay makes at the end.
 Your own Pieper paragraph concedes that contemplation isn't for "getting through a strategy paper faster" — and then the resolution immediately reneges on that concession, proposing that freed capacity should go to "actual judgement," which is still attention justified by its yield.
 I'd ask what it would mean to defend attention without that alibi: not because protecting it produces better decisions or a fifth of a firm's productivity variance, but because a person is owed some hours that answer to nothing and convert into no deliverable.
 Your economics section (Simon, Leroy, X-inefficiency) is honest about treating attention as a resource to allocate efficiently — but that framing is the attention economy's own vocabulary, just applied more sympathetically.
 It still prices attention by what it's worth to a firm.

 Footnote 12 admits Athenian scholē was subsidized by unfree labour; I'd push further than admission toward refusal — don't let AI's freed hours inherit the same debt by immediately putting them back to work "on the thing the making was always meant to serve."
 Some of them should serve nothing.
 That's the whole point of leisure Aristotle actually meant, before you talk yourself out of it in the very next clause.

+### Barry Oshry

+Your "accidental managers" are what I've spent forty years calling Middles, and you've diagnosed the individual symptom while missing the systemic dance that produces it.
+A Middle doesn't experience the world your essay describes — attention consumed by busyness, incompetence discovered under load — as a personal failing or a firm-level design flaw.
+They experience it as being pulled from both directions at once: Tops pushing down demands without context, Bottoms pushing up needs without the authority to meet them, and the Middle reactively absorbing both, unable to see that the squeeze is structural rather than a verdict on their own capacity.
+Your reframe — "not incompetence, a condition" — is exactly the move I've spent a career trying to get Middles to make, except I'd push it further: it isn't even a condition of the person in the role, it's a condition of the position itself.
+Swap the person out and the dance continues unchanged, because Tops, Middles, and Bottoms aren't people, they're system spaces that produce near-identical, near-robotic behaviour in whoever occupies them.

+That's also my objection to your fixes.
+Bezos's door-sorting and McChrystal's fusion cells are Tops-eye interventions — necessary, but partial, because Tops are almost always blind to how their own reasonable-sounding requests look by the time they've cascaded down through two or three Middles into an impossible set of demands on a Bottom.
+You never show us the view from underneath the senior person whose attention you're trying to protect: the people whose requests get "sorted" into oblivion, or whose two-way doors get treated as one-way because nobody above them will spend the attention to check.
+Seeing the whole system, not just repairing the Top's half of it, is the only intervention I've found that gets Tops, Middles, and Bottoms to stop unconsciously reproducing the dysfunction each blames on the other's incompetence.

 ### Elinor Ostrom